 Twice yearly the DCT will distribute copies of the Extern Evaluation Form (see Appendix) to students on externships.
 It is the student's responsibility to get the externship supervisor to complete the form and return it to the DCT.
-Externship evaluations will be made available for review by the members of the clinical faculty and will be kept in the student's file.
+Extern evaluations will be made available for review by the members of the clinical faculty and will be kept in the student's file.

-Students also are asked to complete the Evaluation of Externship Site form (see Appendices) and return it to the DCT upon completion of the externship.
+Students also are asked to complete the Evaluation of Externship Site form (see Appendices) and return it to the DCT.